Daniel-Makhoba-Emmanuel/fullstack-docker-prod-setup/readme.md

 - shadcn-ui
 - Tailwind CSS

-You can run the frontend code seperately without a docker container if you want to see it outside a container.
+You can run the frontend code seperately without a docker container.
 For more information on the frontend setup, navigate to the `react-hello-world-start` folder.
 It has it's own dedicated readme.

 ## BACKEND
 Lets talk about the backend.
-Again i'm a kubernetes engineer :), so my knowlege on backne services isn't the vastest but i'd say my skills in GO are pretty solid, hence the backend written purely in GO.
+Again i'm a kubernetes engineer, so my knowlege on backned services isn't the vastest but i'd say my skills in GO are pretty solid, hence the backend written purely in GO.
 The backend is broken into several folders/files:

 **The stack used for the frontend include:**